Learning Impact Awards Program Details

 - All applications must be submitted online and in English.

-- Top finalists from IMS regional competitions in Australia, Japan, Korea, and Europe will be entered automatically as a finalist at the Learning Impact Leadership Institute.
+- Top finalists from IMS regional competitions in Australia, Japan, Korea, and Europe are entered as finalists in the annual global competition.

-Hosted by the IMS Global Learning Consortium, the Learning Impact Awards will be judged by a panel of experts.
+Hosted by the IMS Global Learning Consortium, a panel of experts judge the Learning Impact Awards.

-A select group of finalists will be selected based on criteria to identify exemplary implementations of technology that demonstrate the greatest impact or potential impact on addressing the challenges facing the global learning segment and possessing the greatest potential for generating a positive return on investment.
-Finalists will be invited to advance to the final round of competition to present their projects during the Learning Impact Leadership Institute.
+Finalists are selected based on criteria to identify exemplary implementations of technology that demonstrate the greatest impact—or potential impact—on addressing the challenges facing the global learning segment and possessing the greatest potential for generating a positive return on investment.
+Finalists that advance to the final round of competition present their projects to the judges online in mid-May 2021.
 The final round of competition will consist of three parts:

 - Submission of a four-minute (or less) video pitch for the Learning Impact submission;